geo-mena/movie-app/README.md

 ## Resources

-- API: It was developed in Python using Django and later deployed on RENDER.
+- API: It was developed in Python using Django and later deployed on **RENDER.**
-- DB: It was implemented in PostgreSQL and similarly deployed on RENDER.
+- DB: It was implemented in PostgreSQL and similarly deployed on **RENDER.**
 - The project is built with React.
 - React Router is used for navigation within the application.
 - The project includes various React components, such as MovieDetail, MovieList, Loading, Footer, and Header.
 - React Player is utilized for playing the trailers and summaries of the movies.
 - The application's styles are written in separate CSS files for each component.
 - ESLint is used for static code analysis and to identify coding issues.
-- VERCEL is used for deploying the application: https://en-minutos.vercel.app/
+- **VERCEL** is used for deploying the application: https://en-minutos.vercel.app/
+- Also, it's worth mentioning that **POSTMAN** was used for querying and updating movies.